carlosmarinho/superchat-rails/README.md

 #### Refactor CSS to SASS
    Although we use a extension '.scss' I really didn't implement anything with sass, so it's really necessary to refactor this css part

+### Treat Error handling right
+   Instead of showing a simple alert we should open a modal with the possible errors

 #### Ajax interactions when change conversations

    Because lack of time we didn't implement this, and today when we change conversations we add the conversation-id in the url and reload the page.